-Well I can tell you that you’ll definitely be glad you came here to this review of PulseBucks before you signed up to it as I can immediately tell you that it’s NOT what it seems, and that it doesn’t really pay its members.
+Well, I can tell you that you’ll definitely be glad you came here to this review of PulseBucks before you signed up to it as I can immediately tell you that it’s NOT what it seems.

 What Exactly Is PulseBucks?